Fine structure from normal iterability: Super-Dodd structure

-We use \ref{dfn:super_Dodd_param_proj} as it is (ostensibly) possible that $\{\mu\}\psub\ttilde^M$.
-In this case $F$ has a superstrong proper segment (see \cite[2.4]{extmax}, in the context of which, \emph{premice} are superstrong-small).
-So the super-Dodd parameter is just the Dodd parameter in the superstrong-small case (but the super-Dodd projectum still differs from the Dodd projectum when $\tautilde^M=0$).
+We consider the super-Dodd parameter and projectum as, assuming the existence of mice with sufficient large cardinals, it is possible that $\{\mu\}\psub\ttilde^M$.
+This information is recorded in $\ttilde^M$, but not in $(t^M,\tau^M)$.
+So in this case, $(\ttilde^M,\tautilde^M)$ records more information, and also in this case, super-Dodd-soundness, to be defined below, is more demanding than Dodd-soundness.
+In case $\{\mu\}\psub\ttilde^M$, $F$ has a superstrong proper segment (see \cite[Remark 2.5]{extmax}, in the context of which, \emph{premice} are superstrong-small).
+So $\ttilde^M$ is just $t^M$ in case $M$ is superstrong-small (but even in this case, if $\tautilde^M=0$ then $\tautilde^M\neq\tau^M$).
 In Zeman \cite{zeman_dodd} (which uses $\lambda$-indexing), premice can have superstrong extenders, but the notion of \emph{Dodd parameter} used there is analogous to \cite{combin}; it never includes the critical point.\end{rem}